miccl/MMM-Random-local-image/README.md

 ### Large photo directories

-If your photoDir contains many images, the initial load time might increase.
+If your photoDir contains many images and video, the initial load time might increase.
-To address this, use selectFromSubdirectories to load images from a randomly selected subdirectory.
+To address this, use selectFromSubdirectories to load them from a randomly selected subdirectory.

-You can organize images in folders (e.g., by year) for better structure and display the origin using the property `showAdditionalInformation` (shown in the example video).
+You can organize media files in folders (e.g., by year) for better structure and display the origin using the property `showAdditionalInformation` (shown in the example video).

-### Transferring images to your MagicMirror
+### Transferring files to your MagicMirror

 Here are a few ways to upload photos to your MagicMirror: